derickdecesare/forcasting_profit/README.md

 # forcasting_profit
-Analyzing MercadoLibre's financial and user data wiht prophet to help the company grow.
+Analyzing MercadoLibre's financial and user data with prophet to help the company grow.

 ---